GA4 Dashboard Guide: Build One People Actually Use

 Your custom collection now appears in the Reports sidebar for everyone with access to the property.

-Option B: Explorations as Dashboard Views
+Option B: Explorations as Lightweight Dashboard Views

 Limitations of GA4 Native Dashboards